Meachamp/gmodws/README.md

 /path/to/steamcmd.sh +login account_name +quit
 ```

-Unpack all the files in the `compiled/` folder.
+Unpack all the files in the `release zip`.
 You're free to move them wherever, just be aware that the `gmodws` depends on `steamclient.so`.
 The binary can be run as below.

 ```
 ./gmodws account_name 123456 /path/to/addon.gma